Magnavox Odyssey 400 (1976) – 4NERDS Hardware Archive

 The Odyssey 400 is one of those wonderfully specific hardware branches that tells you exactly how fast first-generation console design was evolving.
 It is not a radical reinvention of Magnavox’s home-TV formula.
 It is something subtler: the older Odyssey 200 idea, refined with automatic serve and clean digital scoring, just before the whole dedicated-console market accelerated into more standardized chip-driven form.

-Launch: 1976 Maker: Magnavox Games: 3 Built-In Scoring: Digital On-Screen Serve: Automatic Playfield: 2 / 4 Paddles
+Launch: 1976 Maker: Magnavox Games: 3 Built-In Scoring: Digital Serve: Automatic Controls: 3 Dials

 EDITORIAL INTRO